The Impact of COVID-19 On an ABA Agency’s Insurance Portfolio

 In May, we discussed the impact COVID-19 is expected to have on various aspects of an ABA agency’s insurance portfolio.
 From anticipated liability issues, the shift to telehealth, and aspects of business interruption coverage related to mandated closures.
 We also discussed concerns surrounding the Workers’ Compensation system as various state governments issued mandates related to coverage for essential workers.

 On May 6, the Governor of California took one of the boldest steps in an executive order related to Workers’ Compensation.
 In it, he mandates (and I’m paraphrasing here) that anyone who went to their place of work during the shelter-in-place order and subsequently contracts COVID-19 is presumed to have contracted the virus on the job and is therefore entitled to Workers’ Compensation benefits.
-A link to the full order is here.

 While Workers’ Compensation is customarily used for occupational disease (think asbestosis), it has largely never been applied to an ordinary disease someone can contract by simply being a participating member of society.
 There has always been this distinction between something that can only be contracted due to your work environment, versus something that exists universally.